moveit/moveit2_tutorials/doc/concepts/how_to_guide.rst

 In a tutorial you carefully guide the reader through doing a set of steps with the goal of learning.
 Readers who are following tutorials don't know the terms or concepts yet to ask specific questions.
-Readers of How-To guides are already using MoveIt but are looking for isntructions on doing something specific.
+Readers of How-To guides are already using MoveIt but are looking for instructions on doing something specific.

 Names Answer a User's Question
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~